odow/SDDP.jl/docs/src/tutorial/11_DRO.md

     generalize the algorithm to alter the center of the ball, but this is not currently implemented (see [this issue](https://github.com/odow/SDDP.jl/issues/117)).

 Suppose, for example, we choose the radius of uncertainty to be `1/6`.
+Intuitively, this means we can decrease the risk-adjusted probability of each noise by almost `1/6` at the most.
 We can implement this by inserting a `DRO(1/6)` object for the keyword argument `risk_measure` we saw earlier.

 This gives the new model